Anti-African sentiment: By location

+Scientific racism

+Colonial historiography

+Most African societies used oral tradition to record their history, meaning there was little written history.
+Colonial histories focussed on the exploits of soldiers, colonial administrators, and "colonial figures", using limited sources and written from an entirely European perspective, ignoring the viewpoint of the colonised under the pretence of white supremacism.
+Africans were considered racially inferior, supporting their "civilising mission".
+Oral sources were deprecated and dismissed by most historians, giving them the impression Africa had no history and little desire to create it.
+Some colonisers took interest in the other viewpoint and attempted to produce a more detailed history of Africa using oral sources and archaeology, however they received little recognition at the time.

+Stereotypes of Africa

 Activism

 To overcome any perceived "Afrophobia", writer Langston Hughes suggested that European Americans must achieve peace of mind and accommodate the uninhibited emotionality of African Americans.
 Author James Baldwin similarly recommended that White Americans could quash any "Afrophobia" on their part by getting in touch with their repressed feelings, empathizing to overcome their "emotionally stunted" lives, and thereby overcome any dislike or fear of African Americans.

+Originally established in 1998 by "approximately 150" organisations from across the European Union, the European Network Against Racism (ENAR) aimed to combat "racism, xenophobia and anti-Semitism — the accepted categories of the anti-racist struggle at that time".
+However, Afrophobia wasn't specifically named as a focus of the network until 2011, at the behest of Black civil rights activists.

 In 2016, Tess Asplund made a viral protest against Neo-Nazism as part of her activism against Afrophobia.

 In academia

 Some Afrophobic sentiments are based on the belief that Africans are unsophisticated.
 Such perceptions include the belief that Africans lack a history of civilization, and visual imagery of such stereotypes perpetuate the notion that Africans still live in mud huts and carry spears, along with other notions that indicate their primitiveness.

 Afrophobia in academia may also occur through by oversight with regards to lacking deconstruction in mediums such as African art forms, omitting historical African polities in world cartography, or promoting a eurocentric viewpoint by ignoring historic African contributions to world civilization.